knowm/XDropWizard/README.md

 ### YankBookResource.java

 In order to access objects from the database and return them as JSON, you need a resource class for it.
 It makes most sense to create a resource class for each table in your database.
-Don't forget to add this resource in `Service` class!
+Don't forget to add this resource in the `Service` class!

     @Path("book")
     @Produces(MediaType.APPLICATION_JSON)